Adopted June 1997, Revised May 2003, May 2012, May 2014, May 2018

 Any group of ten or more members of the AASL interested in discussing common concerns which fall within the purpose of the AASL, but which are not the responsibility of a single AASL section or committee, may form an interest group upon written petition from the interest group and approval by the AASL Board of Directors.

-An interest group may be dissolved at its request by the AASL Board of Directors, and shall be dissolved if it becomes inactive or fails to comply with the provisions of this article.
+An interest group may be dissolved at its request by the AASL Board of Directors.

 Article XIV.
 Amendments